withaspirit/Elevator-Simulation/README.md

   ### Description

-  In this iteration, UDP data transfer between the systems was implemented.
-The system can now run multiple elevators.
+  In this iteration, UDP data transfer between the systems is implemented.
+The simulation can now run multiple elevators.

     #### Major Changes
     - Simulation works for multiple elevators